bcaua321/bcaua321/README.md

 # **Hey you, I'm Prestes**

  ## **Computer Science Student**
-    - I like Artic Monkeys, tecnology and coffe.
+    - I like Artic Monkeys, technology and coffe.

 ## **You can find me on**